-eClass folder documentation/grading policies: CUNY is considered a "non-attendance taking" system," which means the institution verifies to the federal government that we do not grade attendance.
+- 8. Attendance/grading policies: CUNY is considered a "non-attendance taking system," which means the institution is not required by the federal government to take attendance.
 However, class participation can be used in grading criteria.
-Student attendance should always be recorded for legal reasons, as well as to ensure that correct grades are assigned (for example, to determine whether a WU or an F is appropriate).
-All grades, and the nature and the weight of each component of the final course grade, as listed in the syllabus, should also be recorded.
-Attendance and grading information should be submitted to your department at the end of the semester.
-To easily document this information, eClass folder templates are available on the Faculty Commons Resources page.
-You can also scroll down and download at: https://www.citytech.cuny.edu/awmo/.
-Students' Blackboard login can be viewed via the Performance Dashboard or by running a Course Report.
-Please see the CUNY Uniform Grade Glossary, at the end of this memo, regarding recent changes to CUNY's grading policy, also found on the Faculty Commons Resources website.
-As an alternative, attendance can be kept in Blackboard, downloaded and attached to the eClass folder rather than separately filling in the attendance on the spreadsheet. eClass Folders or equivalent information are due by 12:00 noon on Tuesday, December 26 to your department.
+Student attendance should always be recorded to ensure that correct grades are assigned (for example, to determine whether a WU or an F is appropriate).
+All grades, and the nature and the weight of each component of the final course grade, as listed in the syllabus, should also be recorded in Brightspace.
+Students' Brightspace login can be viewed via the Performance Dashboard or by running a course report.
+Please see the CUNY Uniform Grade Glossary, found on the Faculty Commons Resources website for questions on grading. - 9.
+Medical documentation/Technology issues: Sometimes students fail to participate in class, miss assignments, etc., and explain the reason was illness or loss of internet access and connectivity.
+Please exercise compassion and common sense when receiving these requests.
+In most situations, you can choose to grant accommodations without reviewing medical or other documentation.
+In the rare cases when you feel that some examination is necessary, the VP of EMSA (VPSA@citytech.cuny.edu,) can help with review.
+Faculty should never review medical documentation from a student.